-Job hunting or effectively managing your career can be really tuff at the best of times but during a pandemic where do you start?
+Job hunting or effectively managing your career can be really tough at the best of times but during a pandemic where do you start?
 What can you do when restrictions and the impact on industries are changing daily.
 The Government is offering some support but this will have varying degrees of relief depending on your own financial commitments and responsibilities.

 During this unique time, we will be following the daily changes and their implications on the different sectors.
 We will be highlighting any positive information in relation to career opportunities, training, self-management, leadership and personal development during these unprecedented times.

 Specialised Recruitment Site

 The Irish Biomedical Technology and MedTech Sector and the Biological Chemical and Pharmaceutical Science Sector has never been more important to the country and will be at the forefront in helping to fight the war against COVID-19.
 The instruments, medical devices and pharmaceutical which they produce here in Ireland will be used in hospitals across the county to treat those who will be most seriously affected by this Coronavirus pandemic.

 With over 450 companies exporting €12.6bn worth of product annually and employing 36,000 people, the Biomedical Technology and MedTech Sector represent an important and growing sector of the Irish economy.
 Exports of medical devices and diagnostic products represent 8% of Ireland’s total merchandise exports.

 Medtronic, an Irish-headquartered medical device company founded in 1989 with facilities in Dublin and Galway is just one of these companies.
 It is one of the world’s biggest makers of life-saving ventilators and it will be more than doubling its 250-strong workforce at its Galway manufacturing facility to meet the increased demand for ventilators, which play an important role in treating patients with severe cases of Covid-19.